mohammadtaherri/flutter_challenges/articles/scrollable/scrollbar.md

 }
 ```

-In a `CustomScrollView` you can also change the behavior of the Widget without changing the behavior of the all widgets in the app or a subtree.
+In a `CustomScrollView` you can also change the behavior of the widget without changing the behavior of the all widgets in the app or a subtree.

 ```dart
 CustomScrollView(